SkooveLearn PianoDownload on the App Store

 Why do we need the bass clef?

-You may ask, “Why do we need the bass clef when we already havethe treble clef?”
-Let’s take a look at the wonderful qualities of the bass clef.
+You may ask, “Why do we need the bass clef when we already have the treble clef?”
+Here are a few reasons why the bass clef is integral to music:

-First, the bass clef covers lower-pitched notes that the treble clef can’t notate without ledger lines, the imaginary lines that we add to pitches below the staff.
+• Full-spectrum music: The bass clef covers lower-pitched notes that the treble clef can’t notate.
 It lets us document and play the full spectrum of sounds that musical instruments, like the piano, can produce.

 How to draw a bass clef